dCache/dcache/docs/TheBook/install.md

 Install the PostgreSQL server with the tools of the operating system.

-Initialize the database directory (for PSQL version 9.2 this is `/var/lib/pgsql/9.2/data/`) , start the database server, and make sure that it is started at system start-up.
+Initialize the database directory (for PSQL version 10.1 this is `/var/lib/pgsql/10/data/`) , start the database server, and make sure that it is started at system start-up.

-    [root] # service postgresql-9.2 initdb
+    [root] # service postgresql-10 initdb
     Initializing database:                                     [  OK  ]
-    [root] # service postgresql-9.2 start
+    [root] # service postgresql-10 start
     Starting postgresql-9.2 service:                           [  OK  ]
-    [root] # chkconfig postgresql-9.2 on

 ### Enabling local trust

 Perhaps the simplest configuration is to allow password-less access to the database and the following documentation assumes this is so.

-To allow local users to access PSQL without requiring a password, ensure the file `pg_hba.conf`, which (for PSQL version 9.2) is located in `/var/lib/pgsql/9.2/data`, contains the following lines.
+To allow local users to access PSQL without requiring a password, ensure the file `pg_hba.conf`, which (for PSQL version 10) is located in `/var/lib/pgsql/10/data`, contains the following lines.

     # TYPE  DATABASE        USER            ADDRESS                 METHOD